 One of America's oldest sporting events is also its most slobbery.
-This year, the Westminster Kennel Club dog show returns to New York City for the 143th time, promising one preeminent pooch the coveted title of "Best in Show" and a lifetime supply of positive reinforcement.
-While the show has evolved over its many years—it added two new breeds to the competition this year, the Nederlandse Kooikerhondjes and the Grand Bassett Griffon Vendeéns—it remains a beguiling spectacle for dog fanatics and casual observers alike.
+This year, the Westminster Kennel Club dog show returns to New York City for the 144th time, promising one preeminent pooch the coveted title of "Best in Show" and a lifetime supply of positive reinforcement.
+While the show has evolved over its many years, it remains a beguiling spectacle for dog fanatics and casual observers alike.
 Here are 15 facts to get you competition-ready.

 Around 1876, a group of sportsmen began to hold regular meet-ups in a Manhattan bar to swap hunting stories.
 Their trusty canine companions eventually made their way into the conversation, and the idea for a dog club was formed.
 The group met at a bar in The Westminster Hotel, and aptly named themselves the Westminster Breeding Association (later the Westminster Kennel Club).
 It was after helping to stage a dog show in Philadelphia that the group decided to hold their own to compare and showboat their pups.